Paraquat Lawsuit For Parkinson’s Disease

 Unfortunately, Paraquat kills cells in humans, too, which is thought to lead to a neurotransmitter dopamine deficit that increases the risk of developing Parkinson's, causing motor symptoms.

 While Paraquat herbicide is widely used on crops, it has always been known to be dangerous.
-As a result, the European Union banned the herbicide back in 2007, and this was before any agricultural health study showed the full extent of the chemical's dangers.
+As a result, the European Union banned the herbicide back in 2007, and it was before any agricultural health study showed the full extent of the chemical's dangers in Paraquat cases.

 The most current health scare relates to Parkinson's disease studies and this widely used herbicide.
-The specific issue started with a study from the National Institutes of Health and Environmental Health Sciences agency in 2011.
+The issue started with a survey by the National Institutes of Health and Environmental Health Sciences agency in 2011.

-This agricultural health study showed that factors connected with the chemical use could make it more likely that those exposed could have developed Parkinson's disease.
+This agricultural health study showed that factors connected with chemical use could make it more likely that those with prolonged exposure could develop Parkinson's disease.

-The health risks of using Paraquat on crops led the Environmental Protection Agency (EPA) to issue new restrictions for chemical and pesticide use in the United States.
+The health risks of using Paraquat on crops led the Environmental Protection Agency (EPA) to issue new chemical and pesticide use restrictions in the United States.

-The EPA recently approved a re-registration of the chemical in the United States, albeit with some new conditions, including licensing herbicide applicators.
-This EPA regulatory filing granted re-approval for commercially licensed users even with all the health risks and the fact that the toxic non-selective herbicide for unwanted weeds and grass growth is banned in 32 countries.
+This EPA regulatory filing granted re-approval for commercially licensed users despite all the health risks.
+The toxic non-selective herbicide for unwanted weeds and grass growth is banned in 32 countries.

-Regardless, the EPA has stood alone against the rest of the world when a toxic chemical or pesticide presents an increased risk to farmers and agricultural workers.
+Regardless, the EPA has stood alone against the rest of the world when a chemical or pesticide increases the risk to farmers and agricultural workers.
 Even China, a country with a questionable environmental record and the home of Paraquat's owner, has issued a Paraquat ban.

-Paraquat is still applied heavily on crops in the Eastern part of the United States.
+Since EPA has refused to ban Paraquat, the chemical is still applied heavily on crops in the Eastern United States.
 However, as crop yields have become more resistant to pesticides and substances such as Roundup, farmers are turning to other ways to kill weeds.

-Notwithstanding the increasing amount of research that shows the dangers, this puts more people at risk.
+Notwithstanding the increasing amount of research that shows the dangers, it puts more people at risk.

 Paraquat Linked to Parkinson's: Lawsuits for Risks Associated with Paraquat

-The number of Paraquat lawsuit cases in the United States grows, although plaintiffs have just started filing these cases.
-These claims are not associated with the law case of a product used years ago and have largely been discontinued.
+The number of new Paraquat lawsuits in the United States is growing, although plaintiffs have just started filing these Paraquat MDL cases.

-Study data shows that numerous people will be sickened by the toxic chemical.
-Syngenta and Growmark are among the companies that are defendants in these cases.
+Study data shows that numerous people will be sickened by a deadly chemical.
+Syngenta and Growmark are among the companies that are defendants in these Paraquat exposure lawsuit cases.